 That is to say, separate sewer systems can still overflow, but in these cases, it’s primarily due to either some form of blockage in the sewer, or to some damage to piping, components, or other functions.
 These malfunctions can cause surcharges and backups in storm drains, often resulting in flooded streets.
 Immediate removal of the blockage or repairing damaged components is required to alleviate any negative effects.

-The other common alternative is the Combined sewer (or drain) system, where storm, roof, and sanitary drains all go to the same main line which typically leads to a water treatment plant.
+The other common alternative is the Combined sewer (or drain) system, where the storm, roof, and sanitary drains all go to the same mainline which typically leads to a water treatment plant.
 During wet weather incidents (like heavy rain or melting snow) these systems are designed to discharge excess water to nearby water bodies.
 This is achieved by using dams to provide basic passive filtration.
 These incidents are known as Combined Sewer Overflows.
 Due to their design, combined sewer systems are long-lasting and sustain little damage when the system is overfilled and/or surcharges.

 While these sewer systems are generally capable of filtering out debris and contaminants before reintroducing untreated water to the environment, during periods of heavy rainfall or excessive snowmelt, vast amounts of untreated water is deposited in nearby lakes, rivers, or oceans.
 This can lead to various negative impacts on the environment, such as chemical runoff and other various pollutants being introduced to aquatic ecosystems.